jd28/Solstice/README.md

   with C(++) have indexes starting at 0.
 This is sometimes confusing.
   Also, the C(++) underbelly is still rather visible in places.
 * The probability of this being ported to the client or Windows is 0%.
-* You need to be aware of the global exports from `solstice.util` and LuaFun because you can clobber these with your own scripts, which will introduce varying levels of breakage.
+* You need to be aware of the global exports from `solstice.util` because you can clobber these with your own scripts, which will introduce varying levels of breakage.